-Srinath Adusumalli, MD, MSc, FACC serves as a clinical innovation manager at the Acceleration Lab and the Nudge Unit.
-He is also an assistant professor of clinical medicine at the Perelman School of Medicine, a general cardiologist, echocardiographer, and assistant cardiovascular disease fellowship program director at the Hospital of the University of Pennsylvania.
+Srinath Adusumalli, MD, MSc, FACC is Assistant Professor of Clinical Medicine at the Perelman School of Medicine, and serves as a clinical innovation manager at the Acceleration Lab and the Nudge Unit.
+He is a general cardiologist, echocardiographer, and Assistant Cardiovascular Disease Fellowship Program Director at the Hospital of the University of Pennsylvania.

 Dr. Adusumalli’s work explores the utilization of health information technology to evaluate and accelerate the adoption of evidence-based health care in a manner that is safe for patients and easy for clinicians.
-Since joining the team, he has worked on several projects including developing an opt-out default pathway for cardiac rehabilitation referral, deploying active choice interventions directed at statin prescription within the electronic health record, and designing ways for clinicians to refer advanced heart failure patients to home care programs easily.
+He has worked on several projects including developing an opt-out default pathway for cardiac rehabilitation referral, deploying active choice interventions directed at statin prescription within the electronic health record, and designing ways for clinicians to refer advanced heart failure patients to home care programs easily.

 He earned his medical degree from the Medical College of Virginia, where he graduated AOA, and completed his internal medicine training at the Massachusetts General Hospital, where he led the program’s quality and safety efforts.
 He completed his cardiovascular disease fellowship training at the University of Pennsylvania during which time he served as chief fellow.
 Simultaneously, he earned a Master’s in Health Policy from Penn with a focus on health care improvement, patient safety, and clinical informatics.
 He is board certified in internal medicine, cardiovascular disease, and echocardiography.